acornprover/acornprover.org/docs/cli.md

 Arguments:

-- `[TARGET]` - Module or filename to verify.
+- `[TARGET]` - Module, package, or filename to verify.
 Supports `TARGET:LINE` syntax.
 If omitted, verifies all files.
 If `-` is provided, reads from stdin.
 - `[LINE]` - Line number as a positional argument (alternative to `--line`).

 Options: